Types of Arizona Caterpillars (With Pictures) – Identification Guide

 Southern Flannel Moth Caterpillar (Megalopyge opercularis)

-The southern flannel moth larva is a type of hairy stinging caterpillar found throughout Arizona.
-The brown venomous caterpillar has a deceptive soft appearance.
+The southern flannel moth larva is a type of hairy stinging caterpillar found throughout Arizona with teardrop-shaped body.
+The golden brown venomous caterpillar has a deceptive soft appearance.
 Despite being covered in luxuriant hairs, the fluffy hairs hide the stinging spines on this tiny furry caterpillar.
 This stinging caterpillar grows between 1” and 1.5” (25 – 38 mm).

 The southern flannel moth caterpillar adapts well to hot, dry environments—which is why the caterpillar is commonly found in Texas and Arizona.
 Other names for the unusual stinging insect are Fire caterpillar, puss moth, tree asp, and woolly slug.